 Short-term deployment appointments cannot be guaranteed for reasons of team capacity.

-Generally at least one working day must follow after the deployment.
+Generally, at least one working day must follow after the deployment.
 The aim is to be able to solve any problems that may arise during regular working hours.
-No employee from the implementation partner (DEV), Intershop (OPS) or other related person is available at the weekend.
-Also public holidays must be taken into account.
+No employee from the implementation partner (DEV), Intershop (OPS), or another related person is available at the weekend.
+Public holidays must be also taken into account.

 The implementation partner is able to perform DPLs via Jenkins jobs on INT and UAT.

 Deployment Type / Environment